Free Shipping for orders $100+

 How the Shaka Sign Found Its Way to Jiu Jitsu

-Jiu Jitsu practitioners love the shaka sign because it perfectly encapsulates the ethos of the sport.
-Here’s how:
+BJJ practitioners just love the Shaka sign because it sums up the spirit of the sport so perfectly.

 Respect for Others